fransiscusxaveriussuryadarmawan/Analisis_Data/README.md

 # Bike Sharing Dataset Dashboard

 This project is a **Bike Sharing Dataset Dashboard** built using Python and **Streamlit**.
-The dashboard allows you to explore and visualize insights from the bike-sharing dataset, including rental counts based on various factors such as weather, season, and day of the week.
+The dashboard allows you to explore and visualize insights from the Bike Sharing Dataset

-## Features
-- **Data visualization**: Bar charts, line charts, pie charts for bike-sharing rental counts.
-- **Clustering**: Grouping of data based on temperature and other weather variables.
-- **Interactive exploration**: Users can interactively explore bike rental data using widgets and filters.

 ## Requirements

 Before you can run this project, you need to have the following installed:

-- Python 3.7 or higher
+- Python 3.8 or higher
 - Required Python packages (listed in `requirements.txt`)
+- Device

 ## Installation